-An Area Studies minor in Middle Eastern Studies may be arranged in consultation with Professor Kim Armstrong, Interim Director, Arabic Language Program, or Professor Kim Armstrong, Provost Designee for Arabic, and with the permission of Professor Lisa Gasbarrone, Director of International Studies.
+An Area Studies minor in Middle Eastern Studies may be arranged in consultation with Professor Christine Kalleeny, Director, Arabic Language Program, or Professor Kim Armstrong, Provost Designee for Arabic, and with the permission of Professor Lisa Gasbarrone, Director of International Studies.
 Students interested in a joint major with another program should contact Professor Armstrong.